tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 The HIDUINO firmware is rather old, and there's a newer alternative that combines the MIDI USB and Serial USB modes in a single firmware: [USBMidiKliK](https://github.com/TheKikGen/USBMidiKliK).
 This means that you should be able to program the Arduino and use MIDI over USB without swapping firmwares all the time.
 I haven't tried this myself, but it looks promising.

+## Arduino boards with a SAMD11
+_Arduino Nano Every_
+***
+Some newer boards use a SAMD11 as the USB-to-TTL chip.
+In theory, you could also upload custom firmware to this chip, but I've never seen anyone do it.
+This [forum thread](https://forum.arduino.cc/index.php?topic=677150.msg4562019#msg4562019) contains some useful information.

+Once you have working SAMD11 MIDI over USB firmware, the usage is the same as the previous section about the ATmega16U2.
+I wouldn't recommend this approach.

 ## Boards with a single-purpose USB-to-TTL chip
 _Arduino Nano, Arduino Duemilanove, Chinese Uno & Mega clones ..._
 ***